 How does IDX work?

-Real estate board MLS® Systems make property listing data available to IDX vendors, such as iHomefinder, through an IDX data feed.
+MLS® Systems make property listing data available to IDX vendors, such as iHomefinder, through an IDX data feed.
 We use the industry standard RETS protocol in most of the MLS® Systems we serve.
 We provide FTP IDX in some areas, although we no longer add new data feeds using FTP.
 (FTP does not allow for data management as efficiently as RETS.)
 We do not offer IDX via frameable links or smart frame links from an MLS® System.
 All property listing data and other content provided with our service is indexed directly on your domain, without using subdomains or framing.

 IDX vendors typically download property data from an MLS® System several times per day, store it in a database, and make it available for search and display on their clients’ websites.
 In some areas, agents and brokers might be able to get a direct IDX data feed from their MLS® System, although they would then need to implement a costly system, with professional programming skills, for downloading, storing and displaying the data.

 How is IDX different from Zillow & Trulia?

 Companies like Zillow and Trulia do not use IDX.
 Instead, they receive listings from various sources, including brokerage syndication, and in limited cases, from MLS® Systems, and aggregate them on their portal websites.
 The listing information on portal sites likes these is often not as comprehensive or as up-to-date as IDX data.
 For example, studies have shown that upwards of 30% of the listings on Zillow and Trulia were no longer for sale, and about 20% of active listings in MLS® Systems were missing on these sites.